wormhole-foundation/xdapp-book/src/development/messages/registration/evm.md

 # Registering Emitters: EVM

-Specifying applications that our EVM application is allowed to listen to is a fairly simple process; We can create a mapping of chainId to bytes32 addresses of the relevant contracts on other chains.
+To specify applications that our EVM application is allowed to listen to, we can create a mapping of chainId to bytes32 addresses of the relevant contracts on other chains.

 The chainId used here is the *wormhole* chainId, and the address used here is the address in *bytes*.

 ```solidity